 Ship Tease: Earlier episodes seemed to suggest some kind of potential relationship between Gerry and Sandra, but this was gradually dropped.
 The two nevertheless over time went from being quite sharp with each other to becoming quite good friends, however.

-Shout-Out: A recent episode had Sandra describe some of Gerry's dodgier actions as being "out of the Life On Mars handbook".
+Sandra described some of Gerry's dodgier actions as being "out of the Life On Mars handbook".
 The two shows have often been compared by critics because their concepts can be viewed as mirror images (70s coppers back at work in the present vs modern copper in the 70s).

 Shown Their Work: The backgrounds to many stories are very well researched, such as the cybercrime-themed series 9 episode "Body of Evidence".

 Slave to PR: Sandra's bosses are very aware of the power of publicity and often saddles the team with pointless cases merely for the sake of favourable press.
 Averted for the team, they simply don't care as they are not technically policemen anymore.

 Smug Snake: Stephen Fisher, from Intelligence, or thereabouts.

 Sandra: How did you get down here without an escort?
 Fisher: Oh, bless.

 Something Completely Different: Several of the cases in Series 9, especially "Glasgow UCOS", which of the main cast only has Gerry and Steve, going to Glasgow in order to help set up the Glasgow branch of UCOS.